School of Education Weekly Newsletter

 The Summer schedule is in accesspoint in your “Search for Classes” tile for course information.
 More information on summer registration can be found below.
 School of Education undergraduate summer courses offered this summer (see your planning sheets for pre-reqs).
 Many more courses are being offered by other departments.
 Summer registration begins on March 24.
 More information later in this newsletter.
 You DO NOT need adviser permission to take a summer course.

-ECED 368 (also offered fall semesters)
+ECED 368 (also offered fall and spring semesters)

 EDUC 135 (this course is an “Arts” Gen Ed)